john-heyer/madness/README.md

 ## TODO
 - [ ] Incorporate sportsbook ruling
-- [ ] Add UI, ideally from [here](https://github.com/Drarig29/brackets-viewer.js?tab=readme-ov-file), but I don't know javascript 🤡
+- [ ] Add UI, ideally from [here](https://github.com/Drarig29/brackets-viewer.js?tab=readme-ov-file), but I don't know javascript 🤡.
+I assume we just need this app to return the bracket in json form compatible with the dude's [model](https://github.com/Drarig29/brackets-model).
 - [ ] Clean up and test updating logic
 - [ ] Deploy to ☁️
 - [ ] 1 million other things in my life